-Very rarely, recurrent ulceration can be a possible indicator of several serious diseases, including:
+Very rarely, recurrent ulceration can be a possible sign of several serious diseases, including:

-The ulcers that are symptomatic of these disorders, however, may not be aphthous but closely resemble aphthous ulcers and are therefore called aphthous-like ulceration.
+The ulcers that are symptomatic of these disorders, however, are technically not aphthous but closely resemble aphthous ulcers and are therefore called aphthous-like ulceration.
 People who experience recurrent outbreaks of ulcers or ulcers that are slow to heal, especially painful or accompanied by other symptoms should see a doctor as soon as possible.
 If you or someone you know has recurrent mouth ulcers or ulcers that do not heal, you can do a free symptom check with the Ada app at any time.

 Diagnosing aphthous ulcers

 In most cases, especially when the condition is not recurrent, diagnosis will be based around medical examination and an investigation of an individual’s medical history.

 A proper evaluation and diagnostic work-up of recurrent ulceration is important due to its links to other, more serious conditions such as celiac disease, inflammatory bowel diseases like Crohn’s disease or conditions causing a weakened immune system, such as HIV/AIDS.
 The diagnostic process may involve the ruling out of these conditions through blood tests or, less often, using a gastroscopy or colonoscopy, possibly also obtaining tissue samples.
-The course the diagnosis will take will depend on the doctor’s evaluation of the severity of an individual’s condition and the presence of any other symptoms.
+The course the diagnostic work-up will take will depend on the doctor’s evaluation of the severity of an individual’s condition and the presence of any other symptoms.

 Aphthous ulcers treatment

-When treatment is required, there are several possible options, with the chosen route depending on a doctor’s judgement of how well each may work, based on the location and severity of the ulceration, and the affected person’s general health.
+When further treatment is required, there are several possible options, with the chosen route depending on a doctor’s judgement of how well each may work, based on the location and severity of the ulceration, and the affected person’s general health.